mondaycom/monday-code-quickstarts/quickstart-node/SETUP.md

 4. Test the recipe by changing the status of an item.
 5. Check the logs in the Monday Code console to see the recipe in action.

-## Monday API SDK Usage
+## Monday API Usage

-In this quickstart we also added examples of monday API SDK usage.
+In this quickstart we also added examples of Monday API usage.
 In these examples you can see usage of update column, custom query and how to handle Monday API errors.
 If you want to read more about the Monday API SDK and how to use it properly,